davidsosa/CarND-PID-Control-Project/README.md

-# CarND-Controls-PID
+# PID Control Project
-Self-Driving Car Engineer Nanodegree Program

----

 ### Project description

-Write a PID (Proportial, integral, and differential ) controller, to guide the car through the track.
+A PID (proportial, integral, and differential) controller, to guide the car through the track.
 The most important task is to tune the parameters to have an optimal driving experience.